August 6th, 2020

 4 Simple Ways To Prevent and Treat Maskne

-Wearing a face mask sucks, but it is vital that we all wear face masks to ensure we protect ourselves and others from COVID-19.
+Wearing a mask sucks, but it is vital that we all wear masks to ensure we protect ourselves and others.
 (Unless there’s a medical reason you can’t wear one!)
 We hear your skin concerns and yes, we know “Maskne” is a real thing.
 But don't fret!
 There are many ways to stop those annoying breakouts and we are here to help you out.

 What causes breakouts under mask or “Maskne”?